JoshuaBWT/remixjobs/README.md

 *Build a remixjobs RESTful API*

-## How to do that?
+## How to install the API

-Transcript the API description in code ;)

-The goal is write enough endpoints with the right filters and fields to build a specific job boards as:

-* A job board for JavaScript intership
-* A job board for remote jobs on Big Data
-* A job board for Designers who want sunny weather... so in South Of France

-Etc, etc, etc...
+* Run prompt command into the app /root folder
+* Run npm i to install npm dependencies
+* If you haven't installed MongoDB you'll need to set it up (https://docs.mongodb.org/v3.0/tutorial/install-mongodb-on-windows/)
+* (If MongoDB installed run mongod)
+* Run node server.js
+* You will need to fill you mongodb database to do so run into you browser localhost:3000/updateBase
+* API running :)

 ## Stack